2021 Ford Bronco Interior: Retro Cues, Rugged Looks, And Modern Tech

 The new Ford Bronco is as tough on the inside as it is on the outside.

-The 2021 Ford Bronco is finally here.
+The 2021 Ford Bronco (and the smaller Ford Bronco Sport) is finally here.
 After what felt like an eternity of teasers and leaked images, today we see the rugged SUV in the metal for the first time – and it looks great.
 Available in both two- and four-door options, the Bronco comes powered by your choice of two engines: a turbocharged 2.3-liter EcoBoost engine or an optional twin-turbocharged 2.7-liter V6.
 The four-cylinder pumps out 270 horsepower (201 kilowatts) and 310 pound-feet (420 newton-meters), while the optional V6 produces 310 horsepower (231 kilowatts) and 400 pound-feet (542 newton-meters).

 But equally important as what's under the hood is what's inside the new Bronco – and Ford made sure not to skimp on the details.
 The 2021 Bronco has a number of retro cues, rugged options designed for off-roading, and some of Ford’s latest technology available.